epranka/react-collector/docs/README.md

 Checkout the [api reference](api.md) of detail usage information

+## Contributing

+-   Fork it!
+-   Create your feature branch: git checkout -b my-new-feature
+-   Commit your changes: git commit -am 'Add some feature'
+-   Push to the branch: git push origin my-new-feature
+-   Submit a pull request

-## Author and collaboration
+## Author

-If you have questions or want to contribute to this package, feel free to contact
+If you have questions, feel free to contact

 -   Edvinas Pranka
 -   Twitter: [@epranka](https://twitter.com/epranka)